 Best Trade Schools in Nebraska

 If you want a skilled career in Nebraska without spending four years in a university, a trade school can get you there faster.
 These schools focus on hands-on training so you can step into the workforce ready to work.
-Many programs take less than two years, and some can be completed in under 12 months.
+Many programs take about two years, and some can be completed in under 12 months.

 Choosing the right trade school depends on your trade, location, and licensing requirements.
 In Nebraska, programs range from welding and HVAC to healthcare and trucking.
 Here are the best options to consider.